kenzo0111/WBIMPS-CNSC/RAILWAY_DEPLOYMENT.md

 ### Step 3: Configure the Project
 Railway will automatically detect this as a Laravel application and set up:
-- PHP runtime
+- PHP 8.2 runtime environment
-- MySQL database
+- MySQL database with automatic provisioning
+- Node.js for asset compilation
+- Automatic SSL certificate generation
-- Redis (optional, for caching)
+- Optimized build process for Laravel

+**Note**: The application uses Railway's default Laravel detection.
+Custom nixpacks configurations have been removed to ensure compatibility.

 ### Step 4: Environment Variables
 Set these environment variables in Railway: